-Like always we ordered a pint, the local publicans sizing us up.
+Like always, we ordered a pint, the local publicans sizing us up.
 So I asked the guy behind the bar if Foxy John was in.
 He wasn’t.
 He was in earlier “runnin’ the store.”
-Apparently John (sly as a fox) could run his hand through the clutter piled high on the shelves, blindfolded and find exactly the bolt you needed.
+Apparently, Foxy John could run his hand through the clutter piled high on the shelves, blindfolded, and find exactly the bolt you needed.

-Before long the place was packed: young Irishmen on stag-night with newly painted mustaches, blue collared regulars, a few tourists, us, and another guy on the hardware side of the pub inching closer as there was little other option.
-Finally he closed in just as we started talking about our hike up Croagh Patrick.
+Before long the place was packed: young Irishmen on stag-night with freshly painted mustaches, blue-collared regulars, a few tourists, us, and another guy on the hardware side of the pub inching closer, as there was no other option.
+Finally, he closed in just as we started talking about our hike up Croagh Patrick.

-He asked if we had ever read Bill Bryson’s A Walk in the Woods.
-“Oh yea, we loved that story,” we both belted out.
+He asked if we had ever read Bill Bryson’s, A Walk in the Woods.
+“Oh yea, we loved that story”, we both belted out.
 Turns out this guy hiked the entire 2174 miles of the Appalachian Trail!!
 Bill Bryson didn’t.
-He talked about the trail: the Smokey Mountains, thru-hikers, the fall colors.
+The chap talked about the trail, the Smokey Mountains, thru-hikers, the fall colors.
 In fact, this guy still preserves a section of trail near Falls Village in Connecticut.
 He’s passionate about his hike and “his story”.

 We were fascinated by this guy.
 Never met anyone who had hiked the Appalachian Trail and have only fancied about doing it ourselves.
 Maybe someday, we told him.

-Then he was off, just passin’ thru…. didn’t get him name, only that he was staying in a room with a bed and a hot shower above Murphy’s Pub just down the street, and his “trail name”Travlln’ Jack.
+Then he was off, just passin’ thru…. didn’t get his name, only that he was staying in a room with a bed and a hot shower above Murphy’s Pub down the street, and his “trail name”-Travlin’ Jack.